February 28th

 Meaning of the subhAShita:

 Wherever women are worshipped, Gods revel.
-Wherever they (the women) are disrespected, every work (undertaken in that place) is fruitless (no efforts yield fruit).
+Wherever they (the women) are disrespected, every work (undertaken in that place) becomes fruitless (no efforts yield fruit).

 Commentary:

-This verse clearly says that the Gods revel in a place where women are respected and worshipped.
-A place where Gods revel is obviously one that is joyous and virtuous!
-Such is a woman's presence.
-How can one disrespect her?
-This verse also says that where a woman is not valued, the efforts of the people in that place do not yield fruit!
-Well, where there are no blessings from the Gods, hardly anything or anyone can see the fruition of their efforts...!
+This verse also says that where women are not valued, the efforts of the people in that place do not yield fruit!
+In a place where there are no blessings from the Gods, hardly anything or anyone can see the fruition of their efforts...!

 Respect is one of the greatest expressions of love.
-Love a woman abundantly! :)
+Shower women with an abundance of love (respect)!

 pada vigrahaH: